OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

     keyInfo.isUserAuthenticationRequirementEnforcedBySecureHardware();
 ```

-The following section describes how to do fingerprint authentication using a symmetric key pair.
+The following describes how to do fingerprint authentication using a symmetric key pair.

 Fingerprint authentication may be implemented by creating a new AES key using the `KeyGenerator` class by adding `setUserAuthenticationRequired(true)` in `KeyGenParameterSpec.Builder`.